tilaatalarry/ATM_Machine/README.md

 # ATM_Machine
 This repository contains an ATM Mini Project which shows us the basic functionalities of an Automated Teller Machine (ATM).
 The application allows users to perform essential banking operations, namely checking account balance, withdrawing cash, and depositing funds.
-This is designed for educational purposes,to  provide a practical understanding of object-oriented programming concepts, data handling, and user interaction.
+This is designed for educational purposes, to provide a practical understanding of object-oriented programming concepts, data handling, and user interaction.

 ![Image of an ATM](https://th.bing.com/th/id/OIP.Tf_DqsYeTdzkFM78TY9aLAHaE4?w=246&h=180&c=7&r=0&o=5&dpr=1.3&pid=1.7)